David-BenAmi/freeCodeCamp/CONTRIBUTING.md

 ### Help us fix bugs in freeCodeCamp.org's learning platform

 Our learning platform runs on a modern JavaScript stack.
-It has various components, tools, and libraries, including but not limited to, Node.js, MongoDB, LoopBack, OAuth 2.0, React, Gatsby, Webpack, and more.
+It has various components, tools, and libraries, including but not limited to, Node.js, MongoDB, OAuth 2.0, React, Gatsby, Webpack, and more.

 Broadly,